gr3ger/HMStaminaMultiplier/README.md

-﻿## Harvest Moon: The Winds of Anthos
+﻿## HMStaminaMultiplier

-A MelonLoader mod to adjust stamina consumption in the game.
+A MelonLoader mod for Harvest Moon: The Winds of Anthos to adjust stamina consumption in the game.

 ### Installation
 1. Install [MelonLoader](https://github.com/LavaGang/MelonLoader) (0.7.1 was used when developing the mod)